tochman/the_blue_print/chapters/03-state-and-props.md

   );
 }
 ```
 :::

 This component demonstrates several important patterns for data fetching with `useEffect`.
-The effect includes proper error handling, loading states, and cleanup to prevent memory leaks if the component unmounts before the request completes.
+The effect includes proper error handling, loading states, and cleanup to prevent memory leaks if the component unmounts during a fetch operation.

-### Effect cleanup and resource management {.unnumbered .unlisted}
+## Effect Cleanup and Resource Management

 Many effects need cleanup to prevent memory leaks or other issues.
 Event listeners, timers, subscriptions, and network requests should all be cleaned up when components unmount or when effect dependencies change.

 ::: example
 ```jsx
 function PracticeTimer({ onTick, onComplete }) {
   const [seconds, setSeconds] = useState(0);